sdttttt/ressu/wasm/README.md

 Under the blessing of WASM of Rust, the memory copy is optimized and the excellent RSS parsing speed is achieved.

+> **The above figures are from development mode, which are expected to release mode even better**

 ### PC1

 Browser: `Microsoft Edge 101.0.1210.39`